cs91chris/gv-properties-plus/README.md

 1. the ``sqljson``, which acts both as ``sql`` and ``sqltable`` placeholders, depending on how many results it has to fetch and response with json format.

+2. the ``jsonpath`` that takes a json string and an expression. see [https://github.com/json-path/JsonPath](https://github.com/json-path/JsonPath)

 ## Getting started

 ### Prerequisites